 Joe considered that admirable for a young woman who had been talented enough to pursue a career as a classical musician.
 He couldn’t help but think how lonely she must be.
 One thing Joe knew well was loneliness.

 Well, time to face the music.
 Joe smiled at his own pun and wiped his sweaty hands on his trousers.
 He couldn't remember the last time he'd felt this nervous about a meeting.
-Who knew he’d still feel so intimidated by Angelica DeForest, even after
+Who knew he’d still feel so intimidated by Angelica DeForest, even after all these years?

 I could never figure her out, Joe pondered as he looked at the imposing home.
 He'd noticed her the first time he laid eyes on her, standing with a group of new kids in front of Rainbow Rock Junior High School on her first day of seventh grade.
 She was so pretty with her huge, sky-blue eyes and waist-length, white-blonde hair.
 He, the experienced eighth-grader leading the new student tour, had tried to impress her by commenting authoritatively on school procedure.

 Angelica had regarded him with her cool, Ice Queen stare and turned her head away, and he’d gulped down the rest of his planned instruction, hoping his face wasn’t too red.
 Despite her distant demeanor and the awkward clumsiness people teased her about, Angelica had always been a beauty, and Joe had noticed her—plenty.